Verizon Fios in Pennsylvania: Quick Summary

 Is Verizon Fios available at my Pennsylvania address?

 Verizon Fios is available in many parts of Pennsylvania, but coverage varies by neighborhood.
-The best way to confirm availability is to call 1-855-387-1456 and provide your street address.
+The best way to confirm availability is to and provide your street address.
 Even within cities that have Fios, not every street or building may be wired for service.

 What speeds does Verizon Fios offer in Pennsylvania?